 How can you protect your heart?
 Reducing the presence of cardiovascular risk factors may prevent the development of heart disease.
 Heart health can be boosted through nutrition, exercise, balanced hormones, and greater antioxidant intake.

 This email informational will address the ways you can protect your HEART.
 These include hormone replacement, the adequate intake of heart-protective nutrients, and exercise training tips that strengthen the heart.
-We will also offer comments from Dr. Neal Rouzier, a leading age-management physician regarding estrogen’s cardiovascular benefits.
+We will also offer comments from Dr. Neal Rouzier, a leading age-management provider regarding estrogen’s cardiovascular benefits.

 *Hormone Replacement Therapy: Restore Hormones to Protect Your Heart